Dhruv-2204/Office-Item-classifier/README.md

 To install the necessary libraries and packages needed/required for the running of Office Item Classifier GUI, Follow these instructions:

-1. Download folder(zipped file of Project folder R2D2_Robotics_CW  and unzip it)
+# 1. Download folder(zipped file of Project folder R2D2_Robotics_CW  and unzip it)
-2. Open the folder using PyCharm-IDE (Preferably)
+# 2. Open the folder using PyCharm-IDE (Preferably)
-3. Add a new Python (preferable PyCharm - IDE) Interpreter version 3.12 (compatible with the Libraries/packages) in the root folder (a virtual environment folder(.venv) will be created in the root directory)
+# 3. Add a new Python (preferable PyCharm - IDE) Interpreter version 3.12 (compatible with the Libraries/packages) in the root folder (a virtual environment folder(.venv) will be created in the root directory)

-After adding the virtual environment, the hierarchy should look like this:
+**After adding the virtual environment, the hierarchy should look like this:**

 R2D2_Robotics_CW
 │
-├── .venv/                                  # Virtual environment
+├── .venv/
 │
 ├── Office-Item-classifier/
 │   ├── trained_model/